parseb/blockchain-developer-bootcamp-final-project/README.md

     ### Variations

-    * Chess Engine (AI) vs Chess Engine (AI) competition with predefined category time limit. (don't think blocktime is an issue as long as they are hashed with submission time in queue)
+    * Chess Engine (AI) vs Chess Engine (AI) competition with predefined category time limit. (don't think blocktime is an issue as long as they are hashed with submission time in queue - I def. don't yet understand this.)

     <br>